Back to Blog

 The compounding effect of higher contributions is substantial over time.
 Consider someone earning $70,000 for 30 years with 5 percent investment returns.

-At 3 percent contribution, they accumulate approximately $227,000 from employee contributions alone, plus employer contributions and government contributions.
+At 3 percent contribution, they accumulate approximately $227,000 from employee contributions alone (though the new default is 3.5%), plus employer contributions and government contributions.

 At 6 percent contribution, they accumulate approximately $454,000 from employee contributions.